Yunying/Yunying_Star/GameDesignDoc.md

 ##Explanation of the game interface
 1.  **Girl**

-	The player can use the keyboard(left, right, space) to control the little girl.
+	The player can use the keyboard(W,A,D) to control the little girl.

 	The girl should collect as many `Star` and `Moon` as possible.
 The `Score` will increase everytime the `Girl` collides with the `Star`.
 	Meanwhile, she must avoid `Car` and `BlackStar`.